-This 3-hour training will cover the legal rights and potential liabilities of adolescents living with or at risk for HIV, including the new right for adolescents to consent to HIV treatment.
+This training will cover the legal rights of adolescents living with or at risk for HIV, including adolescents’ new right to consent to HIV treatment.

-As a result of this training, participants will be able to describe when minors can and cannot, make their own health care decisions when it comes to:
+As a result of this 2-hour training, participants will be able to describe when minors can and cannot make their own health care decisions when it comes to:

 - HIV prevention, testing, treatment, including PrEP and care

 Summarize who has the right to decide about disclosing health information about minors:

 - When their parents are in the picture

 - When foster care, school, public health, child abuse and neglect, and juvenile or criminal justice systems are involved in their lives